 Supreme Court allows Trump to lay off nearly 1,400 Education Department employees

-WASHINGTON (AP) — The Supreme Court is allowing President Donald Trump to put his plan to dismantle the Education Department back on track and go through with laying off nearly 1,400 employees.
+WASHINGTON (AP) — The Supreme Court is allowing President Donald Trump to put his plan to dismantle the Education Department back on track — and to go through with laying off nearly 1,400 employees.

 The high court action enables the administration to resume work on winding down the department, one of Trump’s biggest campaign promises.